-For decades, the safety of construction workers have been compromised due to the lack of an immersive environment training.
+For decades, the safety of construction workers has been compromised due to the lack of immersive environment training.
 According to the U.S. Bureau of Labour Statistics, ‘Survey of Occupational Injuries and Illnesses Data and the Census of Fatal Occupational Injuries, workers in the construction industry suffered nearly 200,000 nonfatal injuries and over 1,000 fatal injuries in 2018’.
 The shocking data reveals a feeling of uncertainty of life in the construction sites and urges the industry to conduct better training to educate and empower the workers over safety protocols.
 A viable solution that enables effective real life training using virtual reality in construction without putting the life at risk.

 Due to immense marketing by major players, people are now familiar with the concept of virtual reality in games and entertainment including visiting exotic tourist destinations, virtually.
-With expansion of scope of this technology, it has now reached a point where VR should not confine its brilliance to only gaming but spread across various industrial uses.
+With the expansion of the scope of this technology, it has now reached a point where VR should not confine its brilliance to only gaming but spread across various industrial uses.
 Major advancements have already been made in using virtual reality in the Automotive and Healthcare industries.
 But how effective will it be in improving the effectiveness of safety training at construction sites?